LoveYourself999/End-to-End-MLProject/README.md

 - MAPE for Decision Tree: 4.317642732746094
 - MAPE for SVM: 21.007464195799287

-Since our predicted value falls between 0 and 1, the MAPE is relatively low.

 We can conclude that Decision Tree has the lowest MAPE, hence, it is the best algorithm.

 ## 5. Three graphs for the best performing algorithm.